Why I Replaced All of My Amalgam Fillings, Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 If silver fillings could be harmful to my overall health, why do dentists in the US still use them?

 Many countries have banned the use of mercury/silver amalgam.
 At some point, they may be prohibited in the USA as well.
 In July 2017, the Environmental Protection Agency issued a mandate regarding the handling, recycling, and disposal of amalgam.
-This mandate requires dental offices to install specialized equipment for the collection and disposal of mercury amalgam to prevent its entry into public water systems and the environment.
+This mandate requires dental offices to install equipment specifically for the collection and disposal of mercury amalgam to prevent its entry into public water systems and the environment.
 Currently, the ADA and FDA do not recommend placement of silver/mercury fillings on expectant mothers, children, or patients with a compromised immune system.

 Recently, environmental and health concerns have been propagated about these fillings releasing mercury vapors.
 It appears as though daily habits such as brushing, grinding, and chewing can cause these vapors to be released.
 Research has shown vapors are being released from these fillings, but not enough research has been done to prove the toxicity levels over time.